tstohn/tstohn/README.md

 I am currently a PhD student based in Leiden, completing my doctorate at the Netherlands Cancer Institute (NKI) in collaboration with VU Amsterdam.
 I previously studied Biotechnology at TU Berlin and Bioinformatics at the University of Hamburg.

+Click on below projects for information how to de-barcode your single-cell data or unravel local correlation patterns:
 ESGI - Efficient Splitting of Generic Indices:

 <a href="https://github.com/tstohn/ESGI">